CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

     - If the credentials are valid, the server responds with a `Success` message and the GUI transitions to the dashboard screen
     - If invalid, the server returns a `Fail` message and the GUI displays an error prompt
 #### Dashboard Screen
+- "Change Password" button:
+    - Shows a prompt to allow the employee change their password
+    - Will throw an error message if the new password doesn't contain special characters
+    - After successful input validation, the client sends a `Data` message to the server containing the new password
+    - Server responds back with a `Success` message after it updates the employee's password
+    - Show a pop-up message saying the employee has successfully updated their password if the client recieves the server's response; otherwise, show an error message
+- "Toggle Gate" button:
+    - Toggles the parking garage gate on or off upon pressing it
+    - Does this by sending a `Request` message to the server to toggle the employee's associated garage
+- "Change Gate Open Time" button:
+    - Shows a prompt to allow the employee change how long the garage's gate remains open before automatically closing (in seconds)
+    - After successful input validation (no negative values), the client sends a `Data` message to the server containing the new value
+    - Server responds back with a `Success` message after it updates the gate's open time
+    - Show a pop-up message saying the employee has successfully changed the gate's open time if the client recieves the server's response; otherwise, show an error message
-- "Override Ticket Fee" button
+- "Override Ticket Fee" button:
     - Opens a window to input a ticket ID and a new fee value
     - Sends the override request to the server
     - Displays confirmation or error message based on server response
-- "Generate New Ticket" button (same functionality as in `CustomerGUI`)
+- "Generate New Ticket" button:
+    - Similar functionality as the "Request Ticket" button in `CustomerGUI`
     - Sends a request to generate a ticket
     - Displays ticket ID if successful; otherwise shows error if garage is full
-- "Checkout / Pay Ticket" button (same functionality as in `CustomerGUI`)
+- "Checkout / Pay Ticket" button
+    - Similar functionality as the "Pay Ticket" button in `CustomerGUI`
     - Allows the employee to assist a customer with checkout
     - Sends a lookup request using a ticket ID, confirms payment, and displays the receipt
-- "View Usage Report" button
+- "View Usage Report" button:
     - Sends a report request to the server
     - Server returns a report (encapsulated in a `Data` message)
     - GUI displays the usage statistics on screen
-- "Modify Garage Hourly Rate" button
+- "Modify Garage Hourly Rate" button:
     - Prompts for a new hourly rate input
     - Sends the new value to the server
     - Displays confirmation based on server response
-- "View Server Logs" button
+- "View Server Logs" button:
     - GUI receives real-time log updates via `Log`-type `Messages` sent from server
     - Displays logs in an immutable text area panel
-- List of Parked Vehicles
+- List of Parked Vehicles:
     - Displays a real-time list of ticket IDs for all currently parked vehicles
     - The server broadcasts these periodically or upon change using `Data` messages
+- List of Security Cameras:
+    - Displays each security camera's ID in a top-down list
+    - Upon clicking on one element from the list, a pop-up window opens showing the security camera's live feed (since this is just a simulation, have the window display a static image of a real-life parking garage)
-- Vehicle Count Display
+- Vehicle Count Display:
     - GUI shows a live counter label of parked cars vs. garage capacity (e.g., "27/50")
     - Updated by the server as tickets are added or removed
+#### Gate Class
+- Represents the physical entry/exit gate of a garage
+- Garage has sole ownership of this class (composition)
+- Has `open()` and `close()` methods
+- The gate remains open for a certain period of time before automatically closing (can be changed using `setOpenTime()`)
+#### SecurityCamera Class
+- Represents a garage's surveillance camera
+- Garage aggregates this class since new security cameras can be added to a garage by the system
+- Each ticket has a unique string ID (e.g., "SC0", "SC1") generated on initialization
+- Has a method to return its live security feed (since this is a simulation, have it return a static image of a real-life parking garage)
 ## Design Diagrams
 ### UML Class Diagram
 <img src="ClassDiagram.svg" alt="UML Class Diagram" width="600"/>